How to Start Print on Demand Shopify Store

 7. Consider Shipping Rates

-Shipping is another aspect of POD business you don’t get involved in, still, you must be upfront and thorough about it.
+Shipping is another aspect of the POD business you don’t get involved in, but you must be upfront and thorough about it.

 You should consider the production time frame when calculating shipping times.